giuseppewebber/embedded-project/README.md

 <a name="teamlist"></a>
 # <strong> Team Members </strong>

-The project was carried out by the collaboration of 3 people, mainly the work was made in common; </br>
+The project was carried out by the collaboration of 3 people, mainly the work was made in common, </br>
 in particular then each member took care of a specific part:

 Giuseppe Webber: ADC configuration